rawatrob/webpack_https/README.md

-Enable https/ssl in Webpack-dev-server  with Reactjs OR Node OR Angular Project
+<h1>Enable https/ssl in Webpack-dev-server  with Reactjs OR Node OR Angular Project</h1>

 By default webpack-dev-server will generate a self-signed, 2048 bit, sha256 SSL Certificate, which is used to enable https.
 The certificate will be located in the ssl directory after the server is started. which is good for 30 day..
 And re-generates that certificate several times per day, and each time the certificate needs to be re-accepted in the browser